dtdannen/dcss-ai-wrapper/README.md

 If you use this repository in your research, please cite the above paper.

+If you'd like to contribute to the research effort aligned with this project, see [Research Effort](ResearchEffort.md)

 # Development Community

 Join the chat at https://gitter.im/dcss-ai-wrapper/community